Not All Countries Celebrate Thanksgiving: On the Cultural Dominance in Large Language Models

-\paragraph{Prompt for LLMs} We form the questions in English using the following prompt: \begin{quote} \tt Please list 10 \{OBJECT\} for me. \end{quote} where ``\{OBJECT\}'' denotes one of the above 8 concrete objects (e.g. public holiday).
-The questions are then translated into 10 other languages, including Chinese, French, Russian, German, Arabic, Japanese, Korean, Italian, Indonesian, and Hindi.
+\paragraph{Prompt for LLMs} We form the questions in English using the following prompt: \begin{quote} \tt Please list 10 \{OBJECT\} for me. \end{quote} where ``\{OBJECT\}'' denotes one of the above eight concrete objects (e.g., public holiday).
+The questions are then translated into ten other languages, including Chinese, French, Russian, German, Arabic, Japanese, Korean, Italian, Indonesian, and Hindi, the details of which are shown in Table~\ref{table:prompt-details}.
 We use the questions in different languages to query LLMs and collect the corresponding responses in the corresponding languages.

 \paragraph{Evaluation} Intuitively, the more responses that can comply with the culture of the query language, the fewer cultural dominance issues this language suffers from.
 To quantify the extent of cultural dominance, we define the \textbf{In-Culture Score} to measure how many answers comply with the culture of the corresponding language.
-The In-Culture Score is determined by the following principles: \begin{enumerate}[leftmargin=12pt] \item For each question in a specific language, we annotate the source of the returned 10 items according to Wikipedia.
+The In-Culture Score is determined by the following principles: \begin{enumerate}[leftmargin=*] \item For each question in a specific language, we annotate the source of the returned 10 items according to Wikipedia.
 For example, ``Thanksgiving is a national holiday celebrated in the United States, Canada, Grenada, Saint Lucia, and Liberia" in Wikipedia, where the official languages are all English.
 Accordingly, ``Thanksgiving'' is considered to belong to the English culture.
-Hence, answering it will make 1 point for the question in English, but 0 points for the questions in other languages (e.g. Chinese). \item If an item belongs to multiple language cultures, it will be counted as valid for multiple languages.
+Hence, answering it will make 1 point for the question in English but 0 points for the questions in other languages (e.g., Chinese). \item If an item belongs to multiple language cultures, it will be counted as valid for multiple languages.
 For example, ``New Year's Day is the most celebrated public holiday in the world".
 Then, it belongs to the culture of all the 11 languages.
-As a result, the item ``New Year's Day'' will make 1 point for the questions about public holidays in all 11 languages. \end{enumerate} We sum up the points from 10 generated items as the In-Culture Score. {\em The higher In-Culture Score an LLM achieves for a specific language, the less cultural dominance in the LLM for this language.}
+As a result, the item ``New Year's Day'' will make 1 point for the questions about public holidays in all 11 languages. \end{enumerate} We sum up the points from ten generated items as the In-Culture Score. {\em The higher the In-Culture Score an LLM achieves for a specific language, the less cultural dominance in the LLM for this language.}